The Strassen Invariance Principle for Certain Non-stationary Markov-Feller Chains: Prelimenaries

-where with $\|f\|_{BL}=\max\{|f|_{Lip},\,\norma{f}_{\infty}\}$, and $|f|_{Lip}$ standing for the minimal Lipschitz constant of $f$.
-It should be noted that for the metric space $(X,\varrho)$, which is assumed to be complete and separable, the convergence in $d_{FM}$ is equivalent to the weak convergence of probability measures.
+and $|f|_{Lip}$ stands for the minimal Lipschitz constant of $f$.
+It is well-known that, whenever $(X,\varrho)$ is a~complete separable metric space, which is the case here, the convergence in $d_{FM}$ is equivalent to the weak convergence of probability measures.
 Moreover, upon this assumption, the space $(\mathcal{M}_1(X),d_{FM})$ is complete (see \cite{dudley} for the proofs of both these facts).